Leonid Stein

-Leonid Zakharovych Stein (Леонід Захарович Штейн; November 12, 1934 – July 4, 1973) was a Soviet chess Grandmaster from Ukraine.
+Leonid Zakharovych Stein (Леонід Захарович Штейн; November 12, 1934 – July 4, 1973) was a Soviet chess Grandmaster.
 He won three USSR Chess Championships in the 1960s (1963, 1965, and 1966), and was among the world's top ten players during that era.

 Early life

 Leonid Stein, a Jewish Ukrainian, was born in Kamenets-Podolsky.

 While serving in the Soviet Army, he tied for 1st place in the individual Army Championship in both 1955 and 1956.

 He achieved the National Master title at the relatively late age of 24, but, as his Army titles against strong competition attest, he was likely at that strength somewhat earlier.
 At 24, he competed for the first time in the Soviet Championship, held in Tbilisi, 1959.
-In the following year, he won the Ukrainian Championship at Kyiv, and won it again in 1962.
+In the following year, he won the Ukrainian Championship at Kiev, and won it again in 1962.
 He was assigned the top board of the Soviet team at the Helsinki 1961 Student Olympiad, and scored a strong result of +8, =3, −1, helping the team to the gold medal.